Demystifying Pelvic Floor

 Awareness and Mindfulness

-This may seem almost too simple but prescribed therapeutic yoga specifically emphasises awareness of breath, posture, and muscle engagement.
-This heightened awareness allows individuals to connect with their pelvic floor, fostering a mind-body connection crucial for healing.
+This may seem almost too simple but prescribed therapeutic yoga specifically emphasises awareness of breath, posture, and muscle engagement and relaxation.
+This is performed in slow movements to develop the ability to connect with their pelvic floor.
+Fostering a mind-body connection is crucial for healing.

 Gentle Strengthening

 Yoga poses and sequences can gently strengthen the pelvic floor muscles without causing undue stress.
-Incorporating asanas (poses) that focus on the pelvic region can contribute to improved muscle tone and function.
+Incorporating asana (poses) that focus on the pelvic region can contribute to improved muscle tone and function.

 “Our findings provide preliminary evidence to support the feasibility, efficacy, and safety of a group-based yoga therapy intervention to improve urinary incontinence in middle-aged and older women.”